Introduction to 'Laptop or desktop'

 Keep your software up to date

-Keeping your software up to date makes sure your device is using the latest versions of everything.
+This makes sure your device is using the latest versions of everything.
 This includes the software that keeps your device running.
 You’ll see update notifications every so often.
 These include changes to make the software run better or do extra things.
 Some of them improve your security or fix security issues.
-So always check your device menu to make sure your security and software is up to date.
-Most devices let you know if you need to download an update.

 Set a password or code

-Another way you can manage your device’s security is by protecting the device itself.
-In your settings, you can set a password or code for your device.
-This lets you lock your device and open it, and will keep others out.
 Some devices also let you set up ‘biometrics’.
 These are ways of locking your device that are unique to you and no one can copy.
-For example it may use your fingerprint, voice or the shape of your face.
+For example, it may use your fingerprint, voice or the shape of your face.
 If you lose your device, this adds an extra layer of safety.

 Set up 'Find my device'

 There are many other settings you can use to make your device suit you.
-Take 10 minutes now to look through your settings, then answer these two questions.
-What will be helpful for you in future?
-Is there anything you want to change to make your device suit you more?
+Spend some time now to look through your settings, then answer these two questions.

-• Check your device's instructions
+• Check your device's instructions.

-• Ask a friend or family member
+• Ask a friend or family member.

-• Call our Academy Digital Helpline on 0345 222 0333
+• Call our Academy Digital Helpline on 0345 222 0333.

-• Go to AbilityNet
+• Go to AbilityNet.

-Back to: Get started online
+Get online

 Lloyds Bank Academy is committed to providing information in a way that is accessible and useful for our users.
 This information, however, is not in any way intended to amount to authority or advice on which reliance should be placed.
 You should seek professional advice as appropriate and required.
 Any sites, products or services named in this module are just examples of what's available.
 Lloyds Bank does not endorse the services they provide.
-The information in this module was last updated on 8th November 2023.
+The information in this module was last updated on 3rd February 2026.